PhilipMcGaw/Test-in-a-Box/docs/INSTRUMENT-LIBRARY.md

 - output disable;
 - Blockly-generated timed execution.

-The identity response is used by the driver during connection.
-Automatic recording of that identity in run results remains planned Version 0.1 work.
+The identity response is used by the driver during connection and is recorded in run metadata and provenance reports when available.

 ---